 - 1 teaspoon (5ml) vanilla extract

 - 1 cup (6 ounces or 170g) chocolate chips

 - Pre-heat oven to 350°F. Line an 8" x 8" pan with aluminum foil and lightly grease.
 Set aside.

-- Make the Pumpkin Swirl mixture: Beat together*see headnote the pumpkin swirl ingredients until smooth (cream cheese, pumpkin puree, egg, sugar, ginger, cinnamon, and nutmeg).
+Make the Pumpkin Swirl Mixture: Whisk together the pumpkin swirl ingredients *see headnote until smooth (cream cheese, pumpkin puree, egg, sugar, cinnamon, and nutmeg).
 Set aside.

-- Gently pour the brownie batter into the prepared baking pans.
+Pour into the prepared baking dish.
 Make sure to use a rubber spatula to scrape all the sides of the bowl.

 - Place big dollops of the pumpkin swirl over the brownie batter.
 Use a butter knife and cut through the pumpkin swirl and the batter, creating a marbled look.

-- Bake the brownies for about 40 minutes, or until the brownies start to pull away from the edges and the center of the brownie is cooked.
-Insert a toothpick in the center of the brownies to test doneness.
-If the toothpick comes out dry, the brownie will be cakey.
-We like our brownies fudgey, so when the toothpick comes out of the center with a few moist crumbs on it, then we know it's our perfect fudgey texture.
+Bake for 30-40 minutes or until a toothpick inserted into the middle comes out mostly clean (these brownies should be moist and fudgy - so the brownies should cling to the toothpick some.
+If the toothpick comes out dry, the brownie will be cakey and drier.
+We like our brownies fudgey, so when the toothpick comes out of the center with a few moist crumbs on it, then we know it's our perfect fudgey texture)

 - Allow the brownies to completely cool before lifting the brownies out of the pan.
 Cut into squares and enjoy!